Do You Need to Book Shinkansen Tickets in Advance

 Booking Shinkansen Online from Japan Rail

-The benefit of doing this is that you can choose your seats, but, the downside is that each train line – JR East, JR West, and JR Central offers a separate booking system which can get a bit confusing if you don’t know who you’re controlled by.
+The benefit of doing this is that you’re booking directly with the train company, so you can choose your exact seats, but the downside is that each train line – JR East, JR West, and JR Central offers a separate booking system, which can get a bit confusing if you don’t know which your journey is controlled by.

-If you’re traveling from Tokyo to Osaka and Kyoto then you’ll need to book with JR West.
+If you’re travelling from Tokyo to Osaka and Kyoto, then you’ll need to book with JR West.
 Same if you’re going from Osaka/Kyoto to Hiroshima.
 If you’re going from Tokyo to Nagano or Sendai, then you’ll book via JR East.

-Even with that heads up the systems are a little bit clunky, but you can choose your seats and you can book the seats with luggage.
+Even with that heads up, the systems are a little bit clunky.

 To book on JR East click here